iter8-tools/iter8/content/tutorials/canary-openshift.md

 ## Expose the Bookinfo application

-Expose the Bookinfo application by defining an Istio `Gateway` and `VirtualService`.
-These will use the `route` defined for the istio ingress gateway:
+Expose the Bookinfo application by defining a `Gateway` and `VirtualService`.
+These will use the `route` defined for the Istio ingress gateway:

 ```bash
 export GATEWAY_URL=$(oc -n istio-system get route istio-ingressgateway -o jsonpath='{.spec.host}')